 Not surprisingly, he found it difficult to relate to many of the professors and students there.
 Rivera’s age and life experiences simply set him apart from traditional college undergrads.
 It was around this time that a friend first mentioned National University, an institution with a history of being in tune with the educational needs of servicemembers and their families.

 In fact, National University (NU) serves active-duty and veteran students from all branches of the military.
-Founded in 1971 by retired U.S. Navy lieutenant commander David Chigos, NU is designed for the unique needs of servicemembers earning their college degrees whether at home, on base or abroad.
+Founded in 1971 by retired U.S. Navy Captain David Chigos, NU is designed for the unique needs of servicemembers earning their college degrees whether at home, on base or abroad.
 As San Diego’s largest private nonprofit university, National University offers more than one hundred degree programs for military personnel and their dependents.
 As a military-friendly college and Yellow Ribbon school, NU accepts the Post-9/11 GI Bill, so veteran and active-duty students pay virtually no out-of-pocket costs for their education.
 In addition, the Veteran Center provides guidance and support to help ease the transition from military to civilian life.

 Rivera investigated and found the educational model to be very different than the other schools he had attended.
 At National, the class structure, comprising one-month classes, fit military students’ demanding duty schedules.
 National University also accepts and reviews applications year round, so he wouldn’t have to wait to apply.
 Rivera found that programs are offered online, on campus, and on more than a dozen military bases.